Healthy Homes Assessment Kelson

 Draught Stopping Kelson

-If you can feel external air getting in, or see a clear draught out of a hole or gap, then it is likely to be a gap or crack that needs sealing in some way.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out into your house require the sealing.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be sealed from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated as far as imaginable.
+If you are able to feel external air getting in, or see a clear draught from a crack or a gap and you can feel it, it is likely a crack or crack that needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that allow air to enter or exit of your home need the sealing.
+For example, if the open fireplace isn’t used it may cause draughts and should be blocked from.
+Property managers and landlords are accountable for ensuring such draughts are eliminated whenever imaginable.

-There is no require to block up intentional gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building as the household is heated and cools in order to let them be closed and opened rather instead of being stuck.
-We will inspect all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors may be required to allow movement of the building when the household heats and cools, in order to let them be closed and opened rather instead of being stuck.
+We will inspect all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections